Service continuity that's reliable. Keep the control of your channels and protect your video streams from anywhere.

 A. REACH is an acronym for “Registration, Evaluation, Authorization and Restriction of Chemicals”.
 It is a legislation from the EU that applies to suppliers (inside and outside EU member states) who want to sell, import and manufacture certain chemicals in EU.

 A. To date, we have not found a single occurrence of SVHC in our product >0.1% by weight.
 However, for up-to-date information on specific product, we request you to contact Harmonic Compliance Team.

-A. If you are notified that there is a SVHC present in the product that is provided to you, you should also receive safe use instructions.
-Follow the safe use instructions to ensure that handling of product do not cause unnecessary harm.
+A. If you are notified that there is an SVHC present in the product that is provided to you, you should also receive safe use instructions.
+Follow the safe use instructions to ensure that handling of product does not cause unnecessary harm.